kedbin/relearn.ing/src/content/journal/entry-001.md

   * *Deciding what to eat* = Decision Fatigue (High Input / Zero Output).

 ### Phase 2: The Tool Selection (The Intervention)
 Once you have your Friction Log, map your high-friction tasks to the appropriate tool category.
-The journal identifies three distinct types:
+I identified three distinct types:

 * **Hardware Tools (Physical Leverage):**
   * *Problem:* Chores and maintenance.